Access and Disability Resources (ADR)

 ADR Program Specialists work with each student and faculty member to determine reasonable accommodations.
 To learn how to request services and accommodations and about your rights and responsibilities, services offered, and access technologies available at the College, contact ADR when you are ready to meet with a program specialist and get started with the eligibility process and to learn more about accommodations and services that are available.

 In accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, Section 504, no qualified person will be denied access to, participation in, or the benefits of, any program or activity operated by Pima Community College because of disability.

-The following person has been designated to handle inquiries regarding The Americans With Disabilities Act (ADA) and the Rehabilitation Act, Section 504:
+The following person has been designated to handle inquiries and complaints regarding The Americans with Disabilities Act (ADA) and the Rehabilitation Act, Section 504.